php-fig/fig-standards/proposed/http-message.md

     public function getStatusCode();

     /**
-     * Create a new instance with the specified status code, and optionally
+     * Return an instance with the specified status code, and optionally
      * reason phrase, for the response.
      *
      * If no Reason-Phrase is specified, implementations MAY choose to default